YoRyan/mailrise/README.rst

                                                   file must be unencrypted and in PEM format. tls.keyfile                            string     If TLS is enabled, specifies the path to the key file.
-This file must be unencrypted and in PEM format. smtp.hostname                          string     Specifies the hostname used when responding to the EHLO command.
+This file must be unencrypted and in PEM format. smtp.auth.basic                        dictionary Enables basic authentication with a static username and password list.
+                                                  Each entry in the dictionary represents a valid login.
+The key is the username, while the value is the password. smtp.hostname                          string     Specifies the hostname used when responding to the EHLO command.

                                                   Defaults to the system FQDN.